-'Cite grants is making public the donors of your research work.
+'Cite grants are making public the donors of your research work.
 Citing grants can benefit intending researchers who do not have the resources to carry out the research but have the will power.

-Tacking of research impact involves reporting your findings and requesting for feedback.
+Tacking of research impact involves reporting your findings and requesting for a feedback.
 Sometimes the donors would want to know the impact of your research, feedback from people can serve as a measurement tool.

-Once the research work is finished, it's time to put in in the institution's repository or any repository of their choice.
+Once the research work is finished, it's time to put it in the institutions repository or any repository of their choice.

-This unit explained that research lifecycle is classified into idea development, funding, proposal, conducting and disseminating.
 This unit concludes that research lifecycle is in five stages and those five stages are sub-divided into different segments.